For updated information about RMD, please visit our new website.

 The Research Methods Division

-- RMD has been a proud sponsor of Organizational Research Methods (ORM) from the journal’s inception in 1998.
+2) Organizational Research Methods (ORM): RMD has been a proud sponsor of Organizational Research Methods (ORM) from the journal’s inception in 1998.
 Since that time, ORM has become the premier methodological publication for the organizational sciences.
-For 2014, ISI ranked ORM’s journal impact factor as 10th among management journals and 5th among applied psychology journals.
-As a member of RMD, you are entitled to a 30% discount on a subscription to ORM as well as to a 25% discount on any purchase from the SAGE book collection.
+For 2016, JCR ranked ORM’s journal impact factor as 14th among management journals and 3rd among applied psychology journals.
+Members of RMD are entitled to a 30% discount on a subscription to ORM as well as to a 25% discount on any purchase from the SAGE book collection.

-- Each year at the AOM conference, RMD offers an innovative slate of PDW and scholarly paper/symposium sessions.
+3) Each year at the AOM conference, RMD offers an innovative slate of PDW and scholarly paper/symposium sessions.
 These showcase the latest methodological research and offer attendees the chance to learn new techniques and interact in-person with diverse methods experts.
-In fact, some our longest-running and most popular sessions will let you personally “Ask-the-Experts” your most pressing methodological questions.
-Other recent PDW and scholarly sessions have addressed Bayesian statistics, survey research and scale development, content analysis, ethnography, approaches to handling outliers, experimental research, meta-analysis, social network analysis, and multi-level research.
+Some of our most popular sessions will let you personally “Ask-the-Experts” your most pressing methodological questions or engage in workshops to discuss dissertations and other research projects.
+Other recent PDW and scholarly sessions have addressed Bayesian statistics, survey research and scale development, content analysis, ethnography, experimental design, meta-analysis, social network analysis, and multi-level research.

-- For the past three years RMD has offered a consortium for those who are interested in making methods a key element of their professional careers or who simply want to sharpen their methodological skills.
+5) RMD has offered a consortium for those who are interested in making methods a key element of their professional careers or who simply want to sharpen their methodological skills.
 This program features prominent methods scholars interacting with participants via webcasts and other virtual delivery methods.
 It is open not only to doctoral students, but to faculty as well.
-And because it is conducted virtually, participation will not conflict with other consortia or PDWs scheduled during the AOM annual conference.
+Because it is online in advance of the annual meeting, participation will not conflict with other consortia or PDWs scheduled during the AOM annual conference.